RodrigoFerreiraMoura/SHWS-Summer2026-WSP-Challenge-main/README.md

 ## Student Health and Wellness Coding Challenge

 Welcome to the Student Health and Wellness coding challenge.
 Submission instructions are listed below.
-The deadline to submit this challenge is **Thursday January 15th, 9:00 AM**.
+The deadline to submit this challenge is **Tuesday April 28th, 9:00 AM**.
 We are looking for effort and creativity, and the challenge is just part of our discussion with you during the interview, so don’t worry if your solution is *hacky* or even if it doesn’t work, we want to see it!

 ## The Challenge